saxess-software/DataFactory-Knowledge-Center/2b. Basic SQL Server Knowledge/Trigger task scheduler event via SQL stored procedure.md

 ## Trigger task scheduler event via SQL stored procedure

 - uses system extended stored procedure 'xp_logevent'  --> xp_logevent { error_number , 'message' } [ , 'severity' ]
-- membership in database role db_owner in master database or membership in server role sysadmin required
+- membership in database role db_owner in master database or membership in server role sysadmin required (if the procedure is called from another procedure you need to include an 'WITH EXECUTE AS OWNER'
 - writes message in SQL Server log file and Windows event viewer
 - execution of scheduled task is triggered on event
 - event = specific event-id, source and log